terminalstatic/nif_xsd_validate/README.md

 ## Usage

-Init the Storage Agent in the application module or manually.
+Initialize the schema agent in the application module or manually.
 Schemata (Libxml2 xmlSchemaPtrs) are stored in a map and identified by a key.

 ```elixir